 Dr. Elise Watson: from Australia, is a small animal veterinarian and participated in Chinook 2013 (Makkovik/Postville)

 Dr. Heather Gunn McQuillan: is a veterinarian on PEI, and the Director of the Veterinary Teaching Hospital at AVC.
 She, and her baby daughter Emma ( 7 months) first participated on Chinook in 2014 (Sheshatshiu, Rigolet).
-Heather returned in 2016 (Nain).
+Heather returned in 2016 (Nain), 2017 (Igloolik) and 2018 (Nain).

 Dr. Chris McLaughlin: is a graduate of AVC and a Chinook Project Alumna (2010); he is a veterinarian, having completed a residency in small animal emergency and critical care medicine in North Carolina, and participated in Chinook Project in 2015 (Natuashish, Sheshatshiu).